It’s difficult, sometimes, to be burdened with so much knowledge.

 Step 3: Kill Ourselves

 To really compete internationally, the U.S. must close the gap in fan fervor.
 For instance, a dedicated South Korea fan recently burned himself alive for his team, promising in his suicide note that he would be the “12th man” for the Korean team.
 Extreme, you say?
-Perhaps…but you’ll notice that South Korea made it to the semifinals (and possibly, by the time you read this, to the finals).
-There’s no arguing with those kind of results.
+Perhaps… but you’ll notice that South Korea made it to the semifinals (and possibly, by the time you read this, to the finals).
+There’s no arguing with that kind of result.